 Over a span of the 6 years he designed and developed learning and testing content for all national and international aptitude tests such as the CAT, GMAT® and the GRE® and by 2010 became the Head of the Academics Department of IMS.

-He is currently the Chief Mentor for IMS Pune and is actively involved in teaching and mentoring students.
+He is currently the Chief Learning Officer — IMS and is actively involved managing the content and technology design for IMS.

-His favorite teaching areas are GMAT Verbal Ability Strategies, shortcuts or alternative solutions for Quant on both the GMAT as well as the CAT and test-taking strategies for all tests.
+His favorite teaching areas are GMAT Verbal Ability Strategies and alternative solutions for Quant on both the GMAT as well as the CAT and test-taking strategies for all tests.

 Given the amount of information and number of forums on the GMAT, it has become increasingly difficult for aspirants to find a lean & efficient online resource that will help them to navigate their preparation and maximize their GMAT score.